civboot/fngi/notes/fu.md

 Store operations ignore `size` to pull the addr as a `Ptr` size.
 They can not be used with CALL, as that requires a memory operation.
 - `00 000000 FT {addr: Ptr} -> value` load.
-  - Can only be used with mem=WS
+  - Can only be used with mem of {WS}
 - `01 000001 SR {value; addr: Ptr}` store.
 Note that the address is Second, allowing for storing an IMM value with IMWS.
   - Can only be used with mem of {WS, IMWS}